Jyothi721/Ai-Powered-Task-Management/README.md

 npm test
 Launches the test runner in the interactive watch mode.
-See the section about @running tests for more information.
+See the section about running tests for more information.

 npm run build
 Builds the app for production to the build folder.